danielme85/laravel-log-to-db/readme.md

 More info about some of these options: https://laravel.com/docs/5.6/logging#customizing-monolog-for-channels

 There are some default settings and more information about configuring the logger in the 'logtodb.php' config file.
-This can be copied to your project so you can edit it with the vendor publish command.
+This could be copied to your project if you would like edit it with the vendor publish command.
 ```
 php artisan vendor:publish
 ```